Final Honours Scheme Research Projects Programme

 What’s expected of the supervisor(s)?

-Supervisors are required to submit their project form(s) in week 0 of Hilary term (year 2), meet with student(s) who express interest in their project(s) and submit their preference(s) by week 5 of Hilary term (year 2).
+Supervisors are required to meet with student(s) who express interest in their project(s) and submit their preference(s) by week 5 of Hilary term (year 2).

 Supervisors are asked to advise students on at least one draft of their written work on the provision that students hand in such a draft at least two weeks before the submission deadline.
 The individual identified as the head of lab or PI will be asked to submit a brief confidential report to advise the examiners of any special difficulties that arose during the project